spiffyguy/FreeInfantry-Client-Setup/README.md

 >![PlayOnLinux Tools Run Local Script](Linux/_screenshots/POL_Tools-Menu_Run-Local-Script.png)
 >
 > 4. Follow the PlayOnLinux "Run Local Script" prompts.
->    - Browse to the downloaded "play-on-linux-infantry-online.sh" script when it asks.
+>    - Browse to the downloaded "play-on-linux-freeinfantry.sh" script when it asks.
 >    - Click "Next."
 >    - Look the script code over make sure it's the one that came from this repo.
 >    - Check "I Agree" to run this local script
 >    - Click "Next" again to get into the PlayOnLinux installer.
 >
 > 5. Follow the installer prompts.
-Infantry Online installs to your PlayOnLinux game library and will be ready to play!
+FreeInfantry installs to your PlayOnLinux game library and will be ready to play!
 >
 >  ![PlayOnLinux Game Library](Linux/_screenshots/POL-Game-Library.png)
 >